Will I be able to feel it?

 How much fluid can the Dot cup hold?

 More than a tampon, that's for sure!
 The Dot Cup can hold up to 28mL of fluid, which allows you to go about your day or your sleep without interruption!
 For reference, a medium tampon can hold about 10mL.

 Is the Dot cup registered with the FDA?

 Yes!
 And it's made with FDA-approved, medical-grade silicone at an FDA-registered, ISO 13485 compliant facility.

 Although the Dot Cup was designed to fit most vaginal canals, every body is unique!
 If the Dot Cup seems to stick out, sit low, or cause discomfort, simply trim the stem of your cup with scissors.
 Just take it out first. ;)

 How often should I get a new cup?

 Your Dot Cup can be safely used for up to 10 years!
 Some users prefer to purchase a new cup every few years, however, this is not necessary.

 What if the women you're giving cups to don't have access to clean water?

 A lack of access to clean water makes e v e r y aspect of life extremely difficult, especially menstruation and sanitation.
-It is for this reason that we've chosen to partner with World Vision, the largest non-government provider of clean water in the world.
-We work with World Vision to determine the best communities to distribute Dot cups, taking into consideration cultural appropriateness, clean water access, and other environmental and social factors.
+It is for this reason that we've chosen to partner with organizations with an indigenous staff and wholistic programming to determine the best communities to distribute Dot Cups, taking into consideration cultural appropriateness, clean water access, and other environmental and social factors.